 - The transaction is itself a contract-creation transaction from attacker EOA

-0xcb26...26e9; receipt metadata shows bootstrap contract0x8aa9...d535ascontractAddress, and the trace shows that bootstrap contract creating executor0xe812...b705. - The executor calls
+0xcb26...26e9; on-chain creation data shows bootstrap contract0x8aa9...d535, and the execution trace shows that bootstrap contract creating executor0xe812...b705. - The executor first calls

-0x6807dc923806fe8fd134338eabca509979a7e0cb, includingsupply(address,uint256,address,uint16)at225andborrow(address,uint256,uint256,uint16,address)at238. - The exploit path then enters
+0x6807dc923806fe8fd134338eabca509979a7e0cb, invokingsupply(address,uint256,address,uint16)and thenborrow(address,uint256,uint256,uint16,address). - The exploit path then enters

-0x238a358808379702088667322f80ac48bad5e6c4withlock(bytes)at268, receiveslockAcquired(bytes)at269, and executestake(address,address,uint256)at270. - The deep middle of the trace contains repeated Pancake flash-callback hops (
+0x238a358808379702088667322f80ac48bad5e6c4throughlock(bytes), receiveslockAcquired(bytes), and executestake(address,address,uint256). - The middle of the trace contains repeated Pancake flash-callback hops and downstream Mai1/pair interactions.
+The Mai1 token path later calls

 Financial Impact